stdstring/SourceCodeAnalysis.v2/README.md

 1. **SourceCodeCheckApp.Analyzers.DefaultLiteralAnalyzer** analyzer find all target-typed default literals.
 All such literals are considered as errors.
 1. **SourceCodeCheckApp.Analyzers.ObjectInitializerExprAnalyzer** analyzer find all object initializer expressions.
 All such expressions are considered as errors.
 1. **SourceCodeCheckApp.Analyzers.AutoImplPropertiesAnalyzer** analyzer find all auto-implemented properties.
 All such properties are considered as errors.
+1. **SourceCodeCheckApp.Analyzers.ExprBodiedMemberAnalyzer** analyzer find all expression-bodied members.
+All such members are considered as errors.